 VoIP, unified messaging, products and services

-Today, we'd like to share highlights from a valuable (and free) reader resource about "VoIP and IPT Best Practices for Implementation" written by our longtime colleague Gary Audin at Delphi.
+Network World - Today, we'd like to share highlights from a valuable (and free) reader resource about "VoIP and IPT Best Practices for Implementation" written by our longtime colleague Gary Audin at Delphi.
 Audin's guidelines will help not only with VoIP and IP telephony, but also help ensure organizations lay a solid foundation for unified communications.